diego0020/lab_vision/lab0_intro/questions.md

 10. What does the ``diff`` command do?
     >   answer

+11. How many users exist in ``guitaca``?
+    >   answer

-11. Create a script for finding duplicate images based on their content (tip: hash or checksum) You may look in the internet for ideas, but please indicate the source of any code you use Save this script as ``find_duplicates.sh`` in this directory and commit your changes to github
+12. Create a script for finding duplicate images based on their content (tip: hash or checksum) You may look in the internet for ideas, but please indicate the source of any code you use Save this script as ``find_duplicates.sh`` in this directory and commit your changes to github

-12. How many unique images are in the guitaca ``sipi_images`` folder?
+13. How many unique images are in the ``sipi_images`` folder?
     >   answer